tloredo/AAS237-TimeSeries/README.md

 # AAS237-TimeSeries

-This repo contains content for a workshop on time series data analysis being held at the [237th AAS Meeting](https://aas.org/meetings/aas237), being held virtually in January 2021.
-Topics include:
+This repo contains content for a workshop on time series data analysis being held at the [237th AAS Meeting](https://aas.org/meetings/aas237), being held virtually on 8 January 2021.

+The presenters are:

+* [Daniela Huppenkothen](https://huppenkothen.org/) (SRON Netherlands Institute for Space Research)
+* [Tom Loredo](http://www.astro.cornell.edu/staff/loredo/) (workshop organizer, Cornell Center for Astrophysics and Planetary Science)
+* [Jeff Scargle](https://www.nasa.gov/centers/ames/research/2007/scargle.html) (NASA Ames Research Center).

+The workshop will have three sessions (separated by half-hour breaks):

-* Time series analysis using periodograms (Loredo)
+* Time series analysis using periodograms (Loredo): 11am - 1pm ET
-* New methods for analyzing irregularly sampled time series and point data (Scargle)
+* New methods for analyzing irregularly sampled time series and point data (Scargle): 1:30pm - 3:30pm ET
-* New tools for spectro-temporal analysis of X ray time series data (Huppenkothen)
+* New tools for spectro-temporal analysis of X ray time series data (Huppenkothen): 4pm - 6pm ET

 The workshop will include hands-on demonstrations using Python (in Jupyter notebooks), and possibly some live demos in MATLAB (with code available for MATLAB users).
-The presenters are [Daniela Huppenkothen](https://huppenkothen.org/) (SRON Netherlands Institute for Space Research), [Tom Loredo](http://www.astro.cornell.edu/staff/loredo/) (workshop organizer, Cornell Center for Astrophysics and Planetary Science), and [Jeff Scargle](https://www.nasa.gov/centers/ames/research/2007/scargle.html) (NASA Ames Research Center).

 ## Computer preparation for the workshop